myllynen/rhel-ansible-roles/roles/files_remove/README.md

 # with no questions asked!
 You have been warned.

 # List of files and directories to remove
-# Globbing is supported for last element,
+# Globbing is supported for the last element,
 # directories will be removed recursively
 # Registers variable: remove_files
 files_remove: